varepsilon/clickmodels/README.md

 # Performance Issues
 If you experience performance issues consider using [PyPy](http://pypy.org/) instead of regular cPython.
 It may lead to 10x spead up.
+You can also install and use [simplejson](http://pypi.python.org/pypi/simplejson/) module instead of `json`.

 ***